-The multipass algorithms used for rendering layered and patchy fog may produce incorrect results if the scene graph contains polygons that have equal depth values.
+• The multipass algorithms used for rendering layered and patchy fog may produce incorrect results if the scene graph contains polygons that have equal depth values.
 To avoid such problems, a stencil buffer is used during rendering of the second pass.
-You can disable this function by setting flag PFVFOG_FLAG_CLOSE_SURFACES to 0.
+You can disable this function by setting the flag PFVFOG_FLAG_CLOSE_SURFACES to 0.

-- By default, the multi-pass algoritm is applied only when the boundaries of a patchy fog are visible.
+- By default, the multipass algorithm is applied only when boundaries of a patchy fog are visible.
 This may cause undesirable changes of semi-transparent edges of scene objects when fog objects move into or away from the view.
-To force the use of the multi-pass algorithm, call pfVolFogSetFlags() with flag PFVFOG_FLAG_FORCE_PATCHY_PASS set to 1. - A layered fog is faster to render than a patchy fog; use a layered fog instead of a patchy fog whenever possible.
+To force the use of the multipass algorithm, set the flag PFVFOG_FLAG_FORCE_PATCHY_PASS to 1. - Cull programs (see "Cull Programs" in Chapter 4) can speed up rendering of patchy fog because in some draw passes only the part of the scene intersecting the fog boundary is rendered.
+To enable cull programs, set the flag PFVFOG_FLAG_USE_CULL_PROGRAM to 1. - A layered fog is faster to render than a patchy fog; use a layered fog instead of a patchy fog whenever possible.
 Rendering of both types of fog together is even slower; so, you may try to define only one type. - Changing the fog mode does not affect the rendering speed in the case of a layered fog but rendering of a patchy fog is slower for fog modes PFVFOG_EXP and PFVFOG_EXP2.
 If you prefer using non-linear modes, try to use them only for layered fog and not for patchy fog. - You can speed up drawing of a patchy fog by reducing the size of the fog boundaries.
 In case of several disjoint fog areas, the size of a bounding box containing all boundaries will affect the draw time and quality.
 Try to avoid defining a patchy fog in two opposite parts of your scene.
 Try also to increase the value of resolution (if there are not too many overlapping fog boundaries) or reduce the patchy fog density. - If there is a lot of banding visible in the fog, try to choose a visual with as many bits per color component as possible.
 Keep in mind that a patchy fog needs a stencil buffer.
-You can also try to apply all techniques mentioned in the previous item-reducing the size of patchy fog boundaries, increasing resolution, or decreasing density. - If a patchy fog looks incorrect (the fog appears outside the specified boundaries) make sure that the vertices of the fog boundaries are specified in the correct order so that front faces always face outside the foggy area. - If you see a darker band in a layered fog at eye level, make sure the texture size is set so that the second value is equal to or greater than the third value.
+You can also try to apply all techniques mentioned in the previous item-reducing the size of patchy fog boundaries, increasing resolution, or decreasing density. - If a patchy fog looks incorrect (the fog appears outside the specified boundaries) make sure that the vertices of the fog boundaries are specified in the correct order so that front faces always face outside the foggy area. - If you see a darker band in a layered fog at eye level, make sure the texture size is set so that the second value is equal to or greater than the third value. - Since light shafts are using a combination of layered and patchy fog and the density is decreasing to 0 at the end of the light cone, the quality of results is very sensitive to the depth of color buffers.
+12-bit visuals are required and the light shaft should not be too large.
+Also, ensure that PFVFOG_MAX_DISTANCE is set as small as possible.